- Capital Projects

 FYRE students can ask questions, check data and create knowledge.
 The program helps students improve critical thinking, communication, presentation and leadership skills while fully engaging in their education.

-Motivated students learn to execute solid research methods.
+Motivated students will learn to execute solid research methods.

 Apprentice-style research partnership